 The older parts of the smells-like-cookies neighbourhood are also some of the last to be built in the traditional grid style in this region, while everything south of Wilson Ave. follows a pattern reminiscent of a bowl of pasta.The architecture of the homes also changes as one moves from King towards Wilson and beyond.
 Small, mostly one-and-a-half story post war homes slowly give way to mid-century bungalows and run of the mill walk-ups and triplexes.
 The architecture of Kingsdale is modest, with most of the buildings and homes fitting into a time period and style between the pre-war brick and the cookie-cutter suburban.
 The homes of the area are mostly quite simple, quaint, well kept, and rarely boast a full second floor.

 Dotted between the somewhat monotonous mid-centuries are a few more interesting buildings, like St. Aloysius Church, which acts as a terminating vista for Connaught Ave., and the much more modest Holy Trinity Church, which does the same for 8th Ave.
 At the eastern end of Wilson, you’ll find the Kingsdale Community Centre, which moved in recent years from a relatively sad collection of portables to its current and beautiful new home in the adaptively reused former Patrick J Doherty arena.To the modern traveler, Kingsway Dr. might seem to house an odd collection of buildings, including – within spitting distance – the city’s best bagel shop (Woodfire Bagels), a vacuum dealer and a massage parlour with irregular hours.
 Further west you’ll find an oddly shaped plaza that once was a car dealership, and if you continue on Kingsway you’ll find Trinity Retirement Village.
-The Village is a former home to St. Jerome’s College, before it moved to Duke St. in downtown Kitchener on its way to becoming part of the University of Waterloo.
+The Village is a former home to St. Jerome’s College, before it moved from Duke St. in downtown Kitchener on its way to becoming part of the University of Waterloo.

 As Kingsway curves towards Fairview Park Mall, a somewhat unfortunate time capsule of 1960s and 70s urban planning reveals itself, in the mall and in the tower blocks that line the road.
 In many ways, and at the time, these suburban developments were the beginning of the end for Kitchener’s downtown.
 Cars and people flocked to the mall and to the conveniences of living in growing communities like Kingsdale.As a frontier neighbourhood on the city limits turned inner city suburb, the neighbourhood has seen its fair share of changes in the people who call it home.